morrownr/USB-WiFi/README.md

 The Good:

 - best out-of-kernel driver of the 5 listed here, very solid
-- AP mode is outstanding
+- master (AP) mode is outstanding
-- monitor mode is reported to be pretty good
+- monitor mode is reported to be pretty good, even on 5g
 - power saving works well

 The Bad: